 UPI is the latest innovation in Digital payment world.
-UPI refer to electronic consumer transac...
+UPI refers to electronic consu...

 PPI (prepaid payment instruments) is an online platform through which we can facilitate the purchase of goods and services from the Value stored on the instruments.
 Nowadays, there are many such Instruments which facilities the prepaid paid Instrument such as smart cards, internet accounts, digital wallets, Metro card paytm.